The Witch (play): Macbeth

-Two songs, "Come away, come away" and "Black spirits", occur in both The Witch and Shakespeare's Macbeth.
+Two songs, "Come away, come away" and "Black spirits", occur in both The Witch and William Shakespeare's Macbeth.
 Middleton's play gives the full lyrics, whereas Macbeth only mentions the song titles in stage cues.
 Many scholars agree that the songs were interpolated into Macbeth during the printing of the First Folio.

 Witches

 Middleton's primary source for material on witches was the Discovery of Witchcraft of Reginald Scot (1584), from which the playwright drew invocations, demons' names, and potion ingredients.
-Middleton, however, ignores Scot's sceptical attitude toward much witchcraft lore, and merely mines his book for exploitable elements.
+Middleton, however, ignores Scot's skeptical attitude toward witchcraft lore, and merely mines his book for exploitable elements.
 He also borrowed the situation of a historical Duke and Duchess of Ravenna, related in the Florentine History of Niccolò Machiavelli and in the fiction of Matteo Bandello.

 Witchcraft was a topical subject in the era Middleton wrote, and was the subject of other works like The Witch of Edmonton and The Late Lancashire Witches.
 Middleton's chief witch is a 120-year-old practitioner called Hecate.
-Her magic adheres to the Classical standard of Seneca's Medea; she specialises in love and sex magic, giving one character a charm to cause impotence.
+Her magic adheres to the Classical standard of Seneca's Medea; she specializes in love and sex magic, giving one character a charm to cause impotence.
 (In forming this aspect of the play's plot, Middleton may have been influenced by the contemporaneous real-life divorce scandal of Lady Frances Howard and the Earl of Essex, which involved charges of magic-induced impotence.)

 Middleton's Hecate has a son (and incestuous lover) called Firestone, who serves as the play's clown.
 She leads a coven of four other witches, Stadlin, Hoppo, Hellwain, and Puckle.
 The occult material in The Witch occurs in only three scenes: